 3. Get inventive with your dates

 If you think it’s likely that you will go on a few first dates before you find someone who is suitable for you, then it’s important to try and do this as safely as possible.
-Although the Government has now advised that we can meet people in pubs, restaurants and houses, it’s not the best idea to have several in-person dates in settings where it’s difficult to keep your distance.
+Although the Government has now advised that we can meet people in outdoor settings; including pubs, restaurants, parks and private gardens, it’s not the best idea to have several in-person dates in settings where it’s difficult to keep your distance.

 Instead, you could plan all first dates in a virtual setting.
 This way you can stay safe, while you get to know people better.
 A candlelit dinner date over Skype might not be exactly how you envisaged finding love, but it does offer you the opportunity to try something new.
 It also helps to ease first date nerves, because you can do it in the comfort of your own home, and have the option to make a quick exit if it feels like things aren’t going to plan.
 You could also find other ways to bond online over your interests, without having to meet in person – for example, if you’re both keen runners, then why not challenge each other to a run-off on Strava, and see who can achieve the fastest time?